zola-25/zola-25.github.io/_posts/2023-04-06-server-side-password-hashing.md

 ### Simple Hashing Vulnerabilities

 The previous example demonstrates a rudimentary approach to securing passwords through hashing.
-When hashing was introduced as a security measure, over time vulnerabilities in the process became evident:
+When hashing was introduced as a security measure, over time vulnerabilities in the process became evident.
+If an attacker gains access to the to the database, obtaining the password from a hash can be possible, especially if the CHF used is known to the attacker.

-1) **Pre-computing hashes**

-   Because each password always generates the same hash, they are vulnerable to exploits where an attacker attacker pre-computes and stores hash/password combinations.
-The number of possible password/hash combinations makes it unrealistic to generate all conceivable combinations, but optimizations that trade increased password lookup time for storage size can be used instead to make such attacks feasible, such as ([rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table#Precomputed_hash_chains)).

-2) **Collision attacks**

-   Some hashing algorithms have been shown to generate the same hash for two different passwords, allowing an attacker to gain access by finding a string with a hash that matches that of an existing user's password.

-   Older hashing algorithms such as MD5 and SHA-1 have been demonstrated to be have this vulnerability and are now considered insecure for use as password security.
-Modern hashing algorithms like SHA-256 are much more resistant to collision attacks, though no hashing algorithm can ever be entirely immune.
+An attacker could simply hash random string combinations and see if the resulting hash matched any stored in the database.
+The larger the database, the more likely a match will be found.
+This is the 'brute force' approach, relying on simply processing power, and hence time.

+Instead, an attacker could do the hash processing first, by pre-computing password/hash combinations and storing them, before performing the lookup - but simply storing the hash for every possible string would require an impossible amount of storage.
+A more realistic approach would be pre-computing hashes for a set of likely passwords.
+This is a pre-computed 'dictionary attack'.
+Many pre-generated hash/password databases for typical CHFs exist, for vast numbers of word and character combinations.
+These are often made using algorithms to generate human-memorable passwords, including typical letter-digit substitutions.

+The use of memorable passwords makes dictionary attacks more successful.
+Dictionary attacks aren't effective when random strings are used as passwords.
+Password managers can be helpful to generate and store large, random strings for passwords.
+Attackers are then forced back to hashing random string combinations.
+However there is an additional type of attack that uses pre-computation of vast numbers of possible string/hash combinations, but requires only a limited amount of storage space.
+These are '[Rainbow Tables](https://kestas.kuliukas.com/RainbowTables/)', constructed from reproducible chains of string hashing and hash-to-string 'reducing'.
+Depending on password size and possible characters, these chains can cover a large percentage of possible string/hash combinations, but their reproducibility means they can be omitted from the final table - drastically reducing its size.
+For an attacker, a Rainbow Table can then be used to deduce a password from a hash by reproducing some of these chains - so Rainbow Tables trade increased processing time for realistic storage size.

 #### 2012 LinkedIn Data Breach